 Find out about the most important recent Florida cases, selected by VerdictSearch editors.
 Coverage includes Miami-Dade, Palm Beach and Pinellas counties.

 Sarasota County Circuit Court, 12th

 Products Liability – Tobacco, Failure to Warn, Manufacturing Defect

 Barbara Jean Johnston, Personal Representative of the Estate of Franklin James Johnston v.
 R.J.
-Reynolds Tobacco Company, Philip Morris USA Inc, Lorillard Tobacoo Company, Lorillard Inc, Liggett Group LLC and Vector Group LTD Inc, No. 2014-CA-4023
+Reynolds Tobacco Company, Philip Morris USA Inc, Lorillard Tobacoo Company, Lorillard Inc, Liggett Group LLC and Vector Group LTD Inc,

 November 3, 2016

 Estate of Franklin James Johnston (deceased) (Male, 60 Years)